Bosniaks of Montenegro: Politics

 The majority of Bosniaks of Montenegro were in favor of Montenegrin independence during the independence referendum in 2006.

 Dialect

-The BCMS dialects of Gusinje and Plav show a very high structural influence from Albanian.
-Its uniqueness in terms of language contact between Albanian and BCMS is explained by the fact that most BCMS speakers there are of Albanian origin.
+The Bosnian dialects of Gusinje and Plav show a very high structural influence from Albanian.
+Its uniqueness in terms of language contact between Albanian and Bosnian is explained by the fact that most Bosnian speakers there are of Albanian origin.

 Religion

 Today, the majority of Bosniaks are predominantly Sunni Muslim and adhere to the Hanafi school of thought/jurisprudence, the largest and oldest school of jurisprudence within Sunni Islam.

 Notable people

 Notable Bosniaks from Montenegro, past and present, include: